Discover the perfect itinerary for 6 days in France.

 Take a leisurely stroll along the glamorous Cannes Promenade, lined with palm trees and overlooking the sparkling Mediterranean Sea.
 Marvel at the luxurious yachts moored at the harbor and soak up the vibrant atmosphere of this renowned French Riviera destination.

-Prices for accommodation in Cannes can be exorbitant.
-Thus, it is best to go by bus from Cannes to Marseille; go for a vespertine walk around its kinetic downtown, and take late dinner at one of its bistros and head to your hotel for the long-deserved rest.
+Going to Marseille: Prices for accommodation in Cannes can be exorbitant.
+Thus, it is best to go by bus from Cannes to Marseille.

 Day 5 in France: Marseille

-- Go to the Marseille promenade, Old Port and Fort St. Jean (morning)
+Morning: Promenade, Old Port and Fort St. Jean

 Then make your way to Abbaye Saint-Victor.
 A visit to the basilica will plunge you into the tumultuous religious history of Marseille and will allow you to take delight in the gob-smacking view of the old port.
 Inside, you will no doubt be impressed by the mysterious crypts, chapels and sarcophagi.